This DFID page is no longer current. Instead, see FCDO About us.

 Where we work

 We work in countries across Africa, Asia and the Middle East, many of which are fragile or at risk from fragile neighbours.
 We also have regional programmes in Africa, Asia and the Caribbean, and development relationships with 3 aid dependent Overseas Territories – St Helena, the Pitcairn Islands and Montserrat.
 In addition to working directly in countries, DFID also gives UK Aid through multi-country global programmes and core contributions to multilaterals.

 International Development Acts

-Two acts of parliament have helped to put development higher on the national agenda.
-The International Development Act 2002 provides the main legal basis for the provision of development assistance – assistance for the purpose of sustainable development or welfare, and likely to contribute to poverty reduction – and humanitarian assistance; the International Development (Reporting and Transparency) Act 2006 defined DFID’s annual reporting to Parliament through its Annual Report; and the International Development (Official Development Assistance Target) Act 2015 enshrines into legislation the commitment to spend 0.7% of national income on aid.
+Three acts of parliament have helped to put development higher on the national agenda.
+The International Development Act 2002 provides the main legal basis for the provision of development assistance – assistance for the purpose of sustainable development or welfare, and likely to contribute to poverty reduction – and humanitarian assistance; the International Development (Reporting and Transparency) Act 2006 defines DFID’s reporting to Parliament through its Annual Report; and the International Development (Official Development Assistance Target) Act 2015 enshrines into legislation the commitment to spend 0.7% of national income on aid.

 Our case studies explore the impact of DFID’s work and provide real-life examples of our policies in practice.